Academic IELTS Writing task 1 Sample 2 - Eating sweet foods produces acid in the mouth which can cause tooth decay

 Describe the information below and discuss the implications for dental health.

 Sample answer 1:

-The given graph shows that the initial pH level of our mouth is 7 which begin to fall after consuming sweet foods.
-When we eat sweet item like cane sugar, the pH level drops to 3.5 in 5 minutes and remain in danger level (below pH level 5.5) for more than 30 minutes.
-Consuming fruit sugar drops the pH level nearly to 4 and remains in danger level for about 20 minutes.
+The given graph shows that the initial pH level of our mouth is 7 which begins to fall after consuming sweet foods.
+When we eat sweet item like cane sugar, the pH level drops to 3.5 after 5 minutes and remain in danger level (below pH level 5.5) for more than 30 minutes.
+Consuming fruit sugar drops the pH level nearly to 4 and remains at danger level for about 20 minutes.
 And finally, when we eat honey, the pH level falls below 5 and it remains under risk level for about 13 minutes.
-As the low pH level means higher acidity and causes tooth decay, cane sugar among the mentioned three food items is the most harmful for our tooth.
+As the low pH level means higher acidity and causes tooth decay, cane sugar among the mentioned three food items is the most harmful to our tooth.

 (Approximately 186 words)

 The provided line graph shows the acid level of our mouth which is created by the consumption of fruit sugar, cane sugar & honey and compares their effects on our tooth decay.

 When the pH level in the mouth is above 5.5, acidity remains at such a level that teeth are unlikely to be in danger from decay.
 Sweet foods, however, cause pH in the mouth to drop for a time, and the longer the pH levels remain below 5.5, the greater the possibility for decay to occur.
 The illustration compares the fruit sugar, cane sugar and honey, which are the most common ingredients of sweet foods, causes the pH level to drop below the danger level after 5 minutes.